Sidratul-Afrida/Machine-Learning-/README.md

 # ml
-this is the basic ml project.
+This is the basic Machine Learning  project  for beginners including models and Datasets.